proglang/ldgv/OVERVIEW.md

 There is not much to do here apart noticing that the files provided type check.
 Here is an overview of the most important definitions that you might want to study.

+#### Syntax.agda
+* Exp - syntax of expressions indexed by the number of labels that may occur therein
+* Ty - syntax of types indexed by the number of labels that may occur therein
+* ValU - predicate for generalized values
+* Val - predicate for values
+* TyG - predicate for ground types
+* TyB - predicate for base types

+#### Typing-Semantics.agda
+* TyNf - predicate for types in normal form
+* evaluate-full/evaluate-full-steps - evaluation of expressions with optional output of evaluation steps
+* TyG⊂TyNf - proof that ground types are a subset of types in normal form
+* _match - implementation of type matching
+* cast - implementation of the precise cast function

+#### Progress.agda
+* no-reduce-value - proof that values can't be reduced further
+* cf-pi - canonical forms for function types
+* progress - the progress theorem (proof by induction on the typing judgment)